RSL Art Union Prize Home Draw Auditor Reports: How Verification Works

 RSL Art Unions run charity lotteries under state gaming permits.
 The main prize is always a real home.
 Homes are valued between $2.5 million and $15.5 million.
 Tickets cost $40–$90.

 The ACNC Register lists each RSL Art Union's charitable purpose.
-It also shows how revenue is used.
+It shows how the money is used.

 Each draw operates under a state gaming licence.
 Victoria uses the Gambling and Casino Control Commission.
 New South Wales uses Liquor and Gaming NSW.
-The licence sets rules for tickets, prizes, and auditor checks.
+The licence sets rules for tickets, prizes, and audits.

-Auditor reports are mandatory by law.
+Auditor reports are required by law.
 A draw cannot happen without a signed auditor report.
-The report must confirm the ticket pool is valid and secure.
+The report must confirm the ticket pool is valid and safe.

 The Three Phases of Prize Home Draw Auditing